-Currently, sarcoidosis is diagnosed through confirmation of non-caseating granulomas in tissue biopsies of organs where there is no other applicable diagnosis.
-Sarcoidosis is similar to tuberculosis, which is an infectious granulomatous disease.
+Sarcoidosis is now diagnosed through confirmation of non-caseating granulomas in tissue biopsies of organs where there is no other applicable diagnosis.
+Sarcoidosis is similar to tuberculosis, an infectious granulomatous disease.
 Active tuberculosis infection can be deadly.
 Exposure to bacterial tuberculosis may stay dormant for long time and is called latent tuberculosis.
-One third of humans worldwide are infected with latent tuberculosis but have no symptoms.
+One-third of humans worldwide are infected with latent tuberculosis but have no symptoms.
 Under specific circumstances, such as immune suppression, these individuals may develop full-blown tuberculosis.
 There are no simple tests to discover latent tuberculosis infection from tuberculosis disease or from sarcoidosis.

-With the help of a recent $1.98-million grant from the National Heart, Lung, and Blood Institute of the National Institutes of Health, Samavati’s research team aims to advance their work of developing biomarker technology for identification of biomarkers of sarcoidosis.
+With the help of a recent $1.98 million grant from the National Heart, Lung, and Blood Institute of the National Institutes of Health, Dr. Samavati’s research team seeks to advance their work of developing biomarker technology for identification of biomarkers of sarcoidosis.

-“We have identified a panel of biomarkers/classifiers with high sensitivity and specificity that can discriminate between sera of patients with sarcoidosis and healthy controls, as well as active tuberculosis subjects,” said Samavati.
+“We have identified a panel of biomarkers/classifiers with high sensitivity and specificity that can discriminate between sera of patients with sarcoidosis and healthy controls, as well as active tuberculosis subjects,” Dr. Samavati said.
 “Our results have been published in several peer-reviewed journals, and we have two different licenses for our invention.”

-Samavati’s grant, “A Novel T7 Phage Display Technology to Detect Sarcoidosis Specific Antigens,” aims to advance and refine her technology to discriminate sarcoidosis from latent tuberculosis and healthy controls.
-Her team has identified novel antibodies that may be used as a molecular therapy target, and their goal over the next four years is to further map these peptides and identify their biological function.
+Her grant, “A Novel T7 Phage Display Technology to Detect Sarcoidosis Specific Antigens,” aims to advance and refine her technology to discriminate sarcoidosis from latent tuberculosis and healthy controls.
+Her team has identified novel antibodies that may be used as a molecular therapy target.
+Their goal during the next four years is to further map these peptides and identify their biological function.
 Their current data indicates that some of these peptides can be used as diagnostic tools, while others can be used as therapy targets.

 The overall goal is to define the specific antigens initiating granuloma formation in sarcoidosis and how immunity in response to antigen leads to sarcoidosis and latent tuberculosis.
 In the future, this approach could be used to identify a panel of biomarkers useful for diagnosis of various organ involvements in sarcoidosis and differential diagnosis of other granulomatous diseases or response to treatment in sarcoidosis subjects.
 Furthermore, the identified antigens can be used to develop a model for sarcoidosis.

-“We believe that our technology will be able to harness the diversity of antibodies and can aid to identify protective antibodies in various diseases in humans, including viral respiratory infections such as the corona virus,” said Samavati.
-“We believe that this study is the beginning of new era to identify protective immunity in form of antibodies.
+“We believe that our technology will be able to harness the diversity of antibodies and can aid to identify protective antibodies in various diseases in humans, including viral respiratory infections such as the corona virus,” Dr. Samavati said.
+“We believe that this study is the beginning of new era to identify protective immunity in form of antibodies.”

 Sorin Draghici, the Robert J. Sokol, M.D.
-Endowed Chair in Systems Biology in Reproduction and professor of computer science in Wayne State’s College of Engineering, is collaborating with Samavati.
+Endowed Chair in Systems Biology in Reproduction and professor of Computer Sience in Wayne State’s College of Engineering, is collaborating with Dr. Samavati.
 He contributed to the design of the study and will supervise the data analysis.